Rational singularities for moment maps of totally negative quivers: Preliminaries

-The above $\GL(\dd)$-variety is the starting point of quiver moduli.
+Given a dimension $\dd\in\mathbb{N}^{Q_{0}}$, we can fix bases of the vector spaces $V_{i},\ i\in Q_{0}$ and obtain from the linear maps $V_{a},\ a\in Q_{1}$ a tuple of matrices: Conversely, a point $x\in R(Q,\dd)$ yields a $\dd$-dimensional representation of $Q$.
+Two points $x,y\in R(Q,\dd)$ correspond to isomorphic representations if, and only if, they lie in the same orbit of the following action of $\GL(\dd)=\prod_{i}\GL(d_{i},\KK)$: The above $\GL(\dd)$-variety is the starting point of quiver moduli.
 Assume for simplicity that $\KK$ is algebraically closed, of characteristic zero.
 Moduli spaces of quiver representations were constructed by King \cite{Kin94} using techniques of Geometric Invariant Theory.
 The GIT quotient $R(Q,\dd)\git\GL(\dd)$ parametrizes closed orbits of $R(Q,\dd)$ under the action of $\GL(\dd)$.
 King further shows that closed orbits correspond precisely to semisimple representations of $Q$.
-Recall that a representation $V$ is called simple if it contains no non-zero, proper subrepresentation; $V$ is called semisimple if it decomposes into a direct sum of simple representations.
+Recall that a representation $V$ is called simple if it contains no non-zero, proper subrepresentation; more generally, $V$ is called semisimple if it decomposes into a direct sum of simple representations.

 We introduce a few more notions which we will use below to define the class of pairs $(Q,\dd)$ we focus on in this article.

 \begin{df}